marcoalopez/IDEAproject/IDEA_project.md

 > **Plain language summary**: Dynamic recrystallization involves the creation or migration of grain boundaries during plastic deformation to form new grains with low lattice distortion and smaller size than the host material, ultimately modifying the rock properties.
 Here, we study a type of dynamic recrystallization called subgrain rotation that is widespread in the lithosphere.
 Moreover, we do so in olivine, a mineral that makes up most of the lithosphere and the upper mantle.
 Understanding recrystallization is key for determining how lithospheric rocks respond to deformation from the microscale up to very large scales (hundreds of km).
 Using advanced electron backscatter diffraction methods on several samples deformed in the laboratory at high temperatures (1200ºC) and pressures (300 MPa), we described how and where the so-called “subgrain cells” (the precursor of the new recrystallized grains) form at micrometric scales.
 We also record a sharp change in the properties of these "subgrain boundaries" once they become grain boundaries.
 Based on our dataset, we discard an earlier hypothesis on the causes of this change and propose an alternative hypothesis to explain it.
 [Preprint here](https://eartharxiv.org/repository/view/1973/)

-Ben Ismail W, Tommasi A, Lopez-Sanchez MA, Barou F, Rutter EH, Demouchy S. Deformation of upper mantle rocks with contrasting initial fabrics in axial extension. _submitted to Tectonophysics_.
+Ben Ismail W, Tommasi A, Lopez-Sanchez MA, Barou F, Rutter EH, Demouchy S. Deformation of upper mantle rocks with contrasting initial fabrics in axial extension. _Tectonophysics_ Accepted 2021/07/14.
 [Preprint here](http://arxiv.org/abs/2101.03362)

+> **Plain language summary:** TODO

 Lopez-Sanchez MA (2020) Which average, how many grains, and how to estimate robust confidence intervals in unimodal grain size populations. _Journal of Structural Geology_ **135**:104042 https://doi.org/10.1016/j.jsg.2020.104042

 > **Plain language summary:** The average grain size and the grain size populations are some of the most used features to study the microstructure of rocks and in particular recrystallization.
 This paper provides guidelines for determining average grain sizes and confidence intervals from grain size populations.
 Using computer simulations and resampling techniques, we found that the geometric mean and the confidence intervals for the geometric mean provide the best balance between efficiency and robustness (being the median the best alternative) in recrystallized grain size populations.
 [PDF here](https://github.com/marcoalopez/marcoalopez.github.io/blob/master/docs/2020_JSG_SG_104042.pdf).

-**Yet to come**: _DIC deformation experiments on ice and magnesium alloys_
+**Yet to come**: _DIC deformation experiments on ice Ih and magnesium AZ31 alloys_

 ### 4.1 Codes released